Mega Man: Mega Man X

-The series was originally intended to conclude with Mega Man X5, which will lead to the Mega Man Zero series, however, as Inafune began work on the Zero series, its storyline was continued by Capcom without his supervision, with three additional installments (Mega Man X6, Mega Man X7, Mega Man X8), releasing in 2001, 2003, and 2004 respectively, causing confusion in the games' official timeline.
+The series was originally intended to conclude with Mega Man X5, whose ending was intended to lead into the Mega Man Zero series.
+However, as Inafune began work on the Zero series, the Mega Man X series was continued by Capcom without his supervision, leading to three additional entries and causing confusion in the games' official timeline.
 Mega Man X8 ended with a cliffhanger and the series went on hiatus afterwards, leaving it without a conclusion.

 A role-playing game spin-off, Mega Man X: Command Mission, was released on July 29, 2004.
 It was developed by Capcom Production Studio 3, who previously worked on the Breath of Fire series.
-The game takes place 100 years after the events of the Mega Man X series and follows X, Zero, and Axl as they take part in a resistance on an artificial island from its oppressors, and the conspiracy within the Maverick Hunters.
-Due to the game being mostly independent from the rest of the series, it is unclear whether the game was canon or not.
+The game takes place 100 years after the events of the Mega Man X series and follows X, Zero, and Axl as they take part in a resistance on an artificial island against its oppressors and uncover a conspiracy within the Maverick Hunters.
+Due to the game being mostly independent from the rest of the series, it is unclear whether or not the game's story is a canon part of the franchise's overall continuity.

-A mobile game spin-off, Rockman X DiVE, was developed and published by Capcom Taiwan and was released on March 24, 2020, in Asia, in Japan on October 26, 2022, and globally on August 16, 2021, the latter was published by NebulaJoy.
+A mobile game spin-off, Rockman X DiVE, was developed and published by Capcom Taiwan and was released on March 24, 2020, in Asia, in Japan on October 26, 2022, and globally on August 16, 2021, with the latter release published by NebulaJoy.
 The Steam version of the game was released in Asian territories by Capcom Taiwan on September 15, 2021.
 The game is a meta-narrative, taking place within a cyberspace database called the Deep Log which contains data from all games in the Mega Man X series, along with the experiences of players all around the world.
 The game follows the Player, and RiCO, the latest administrator of the Deep Log, welcoming the Player and enlisting their help in clearing up the glitches plaguing the database.
 The Asian and Japanese servers of the game were shut down on September 27, 2023, followed by the global servers on July 30, 2024.
 An offline version of the game, Mega Man X DiVE Offline, was released on September 1, 2023.